The Cathedral in Florence at sunset

 The Duomo in Florence

-Now it’s time to return to the Duomo complex for the experience you’ve been saving: climbing either Brunelleschi’s iconic dome or Giotto’s Bell Tower for breathtaking views over Florence.
+Now it’s time to return to the Duomo complex.
+Choose between climbing either Brunelleschi’s iconic dome or Giotto’s Bell Tower for breathtaking views over Florence.

 Your Options: The Dome climb takes you up 463 steps through the interior of Brunelleschi’s architectural masterpiece.
-You’ll see the stunning frescoes up close as you ascend, culminating in panoramic views from the top.
+You’ll see the stunning frescoes up close as you go up.
+Then, admire panoramic views of Florence at the top.
 This is the more popular choice but also more physically demanding.

 The Bell Tower (Campanile) climb involves 414 steps and offers equally spectacular views with a different perspective of the city and the dome itself.
 Some visitors prefer this option as it’s slightly less crowded and provides better photo opportunities of the cathedral.

-I had dreamed of timing this climb for sunset to capture magical golden hour shots of the dome, but the tour schedules didn’t align with the late summer sunset times.
+I had dreamed of timing the bell tower climb for sunset to capture magical golden hour shots of the dome, but the tour schedules didn’t align with the late summer sunset times.
+We sadly missed out.

-If you’re visiting during spring or fall when sunset occurs earlier, you might have the perfect opportunity to experience this breathtaking climb bathed in golden light.
+If you’re visiting during spring or fall book a tour at sunset and experience this breathtaking climb bathed in golden light.

-However, the 360-degree views of Florence’s terracotta rooftops and surrounding Tuscan hills make every step worthwhile.
+However, the 360-degree views of Florence’s terracotta rooftops and surrounding Tuscan hills make every step worthwhile if you are physically able to do it.

 Book in advance through the official Duomo website to secure your preferred time slot and avoid disappointment.